 Parks/recreation directors are generally hired by cities and towns.
 If hiring, local governments seek individuals who can fulfill the duties of overseeing parks/recreation programs.
 Ideal applicants should have a Bachelor's degree, usually in Park Management, Public Administration, or a related field.
 A Master's degree is more preferable, but not necessary for the position.
 Many organizations require at least four years of experience supervising staff in park management or other relevant work. …Read more

-Develop and implement plans for the parks and recreation system, and direct the collection and analysis of data to support planning.
+- Develop and implement plans for the parks and recreation system, and direct the collection and analysis of data to support planning.

-Under the direction of the city manager operate a city's park system and recreational programs.
+- Under the direction of the city manager operate a city's park system and recreational programs.

-Facilitate communication of parks and recreation department activities, programs, and projects to the public.
+- Facilitate communication of parks and recreation department activities, programs, and projects to the public.